Run Green

 Greens are known for thinking globally and running locally.
 Many hundreds of Greens have run for office since our inception in 1990 and many have, and continue to serve in public office today.
 Learn about current and past Green office holders at the GP-US Election Database.

-To run for public office as a Green yourself, follow the steps below and contact GPCA Campaigns & Candidates Working Group.
+To run for public office as a Green yourself, start with the steps below and contact your County Green Party and the GPCA Candidates Committee.

 Step #1: Identify the offices available to run for in your area